Sunnilu/atlas-web_back_end/MySQL_Advanced/README.md

-MySQL
-How to optimize queries by adding indexes
-What is and how to implement stored procedures and functions in MySQL What is and how to implement views in MySQL
+---
+title: "MySQL Optimization"
+---

+# Optimizing Queries by Adding Indexes in MySQL

-What is and how to implement triggers in MySQL
+## Implementing Stored Procedures and Functions in MySQL

+## Implementing Views in MySQL

+## Implementing Triggers in MySQL